R44 (New York City Subway car): Description

 The R44s originally came in singles, but needed each other to run, much like the "married pairs" of subway cars before them (R26 to R42, except R33S).
 The NYCT cars were reassembled after overhaul into ABBA sets of four; A cars are evenly numbered with a full-width operator cabs at the number 1 end, while the B cars have odd numbers and no cabs at either end.
 The SIR cars were not reassembled after overhaul and remain as single units.

 The R44s were also factory equipped with automatic train operation (ATO) equipment, in anticipation of their use on the new Second Avenue Subway Line that was being built at the time.

 Since September 16, 2010, all NYCT R44 cars have been retired and replaced by the R160s due to structural integrity issues found on those cars, leaving the SIR as the sole operator of the R44.
-Currently, 61 SIR R44 cars remain in service and are maintained at Clifton Yard, with heavier maintenance being performed at Coney Island Yard.
+The R44 cars in service on SIR are maintained at Clifton Yard, with heavier maintenance being performed at Coney Island Yard.

 Firsts

 The R44 was the first 75 ft car for the New York City Subway.
 The cars were introduced under the idea that a train of eight 75 ft cars would be more efficient than one of ten 60 ft cars.
-Despite the increase in length, the R44s had eight pairs of doors per car (four on each side) like other B Division cars.
+Despite the increase in length, the R44s had eight pairs of doors per car (four on each side) like previous B Division cars.
 As a result, eight 75 ft cars have only 64 (32 per side) pairs, whereas ten cars have 80 (40 per side).
-The reduced number of doors on a train of eight 75-foot cars increased boarding and dwell times, so recent car orders have returned to ten 60-foot (18.29 m) cars, starting with the R143.